 Living Learning Communities

-An initiative sponsored by Residential Life, it is a living-learning environment where students with similar interests live together and participate in programs that cater to their academic, social, and personal needs.
-Students living in these communities have the opportunity to partake in academic experiences with their peers and interact with faculty, enjoying the benefits of being part of a diverse community that shares scholarly interests.
+Sponsored by Residential Life, LLCs are a place for students to explore their passions, get involved, receive support, and make friends.
+In these living-learning environments, Bruins participate in programs that cater to their academic, social, and personal needs.
+Students in these communities have the opportunity to partake in academic experiences with their peers and interact with faculty, enjoying the benefits of being part of a diverse community that shares scholarly interests.

-Students will also have the chance to explore the greater Los Angeles area with their peers.
-Each community is associated with a number of campus departments and student organizations, giving students the opportunity to engage in additional activities both on campus and in the LA community that enhance their overall collegiate experience.
-Students will be part of a close-knit, living-learning community that supports academic success, cultivates safe and supportive environments, encourages personal growth, fosters social responsibility, and develops leaders here at UCLA and beyond.
+Each community is associated with a number of campus departments and student organizations, giving students the opportunity to engage in additional activities that enhance their overall collegiate experience.
+Students will be part of a close-knit community that supports academic success, cultivates safe and supportive environments, encourages personal growth, fosters social responsibility, and develops leaders here at UCLA and beyond.

 Community Development Internship

-For more information and to apply, visit the CDI Job Description Page.
+For more information, visit the CDI Job Description Page.

 Living Learning Communities Affiliates